 Benefits Plan Online

 Nomad is a one-stop-shop for Plan Administrators with BBD.
 It provides convenient and secure online access and allows users to download essential resources and manage key information.
 From Nomad, you’ll perform all of the day-to-day tasks of a group insurance Plan Administrator.
 This includes updating employee information, downloading reports and invoices, and more.

 Nomad is an entirely online group insurance administration system, allowing users to manage their benefits plan without the hassle of paperwork and with the ease and convenience of being able to do that anywhere or while on-the-go, such as from a phone, tablet, or laptop.

 It is the responsibility of the Plan Administrator to keep the list of employees up to date.
 Employees who are not added and removed from the plan promptly may open you and your employer up to additional costs and potential liabilities.

-When employees reach their eligibility date they will need to complete the Employee Enrollment Form to enroll in the plan.
+When employees reach their eligibility date they will need to complete the Employee Enrollment Form (PDF) to enroll in the plan.
 After that, you will then be required to add the employee to the plan from Nomad.

 Ensure that eligible employees enroll in your benefits plan within 31 days of their eligibility date to avoid becoming late applicants, which can negatively impact their coverage.
 For example, late applicants may be required to submit medical evidence or back-pay premiums.
 This can have negative consequences for the employee that may affect their coverage or lead to it being denied entirely.